 Closing costs – 2% to 5% of the loan amount (on top of the down payment).

-Debt-to-income ratio (DTI) – shouldn’t exceed 43% in all but a few cases, and you typically shouldn’t spend more than 31% on a mortgage payment.
-A lender may allow for a higher DTI if there are mitigating factors, such as an exceptional credit score or a large number of cash reserves.
+Debt-to-income ratio (DTI) – Shouldn’t exceed 43% in all but a few cases, and you typically shouldn’t spend more than 31% on a mortgage payment.
+A lender may allow for a higher DTI if you have an exceptional credit score or a large number of cash reserves.

 FHA Appraisal – The property must pass an FHA appraisal to meet the FHA’s minimum property standards.